ElvenTools/elven-tools-website/src/docs/recipes.md

 **Important!** The same way as in the example above, you can configure deployment to `mainnet`.
 Please remember about a couple of things:
 - make sure that you derive the walletKey.pem file from the seed from the mainnet wallet.
 Make sure that the computer you are using is safe, and no one will take the PEM file from you.
 Or/and seed phrase,
 - change the `chain` in the config file to the `mainnet`,
-- be careful with Smart Contract versions.
-By default, the latest version of the CLI will use the newest version of the Smart Contract.
-Remember that if you have .wasm and .abi files in the `sc/nft-minter` directory, then they will be used instead of the ones from the repository,
+- be careful with smart contracts versions.
+By default, the latest version of the CLI will use the newest version of smart contract.
+Remember that if you have .wasm and .abi files in the `sc/nft-minter` or `sc/sft-minter` directory, then they will be used instead of the ones from the repository,
 - test the whole process 'million' times on the devnet, test with small amounts and big amounts, with multiple wallets as buyers, test queries and transactions, buy to the limits, to test them too,
 - **I can't provide individual support**, but I will always try to help.